dizcza/f446-FunduMoto/README.md

 ### Possible issues

 1. Wrong motor(s) direction.
-Just switch '+' with '-' pins.
+Just switch '+' and '-' pins.
 2. Sonar does not work realiably.
-Onboard yellow connector pinns wiring is weak and you might loose the connection with the sonar when servo rotates and pulls the wire.
+Onboard yellow connector pins wiring is weak and you might loose the connection with the sonar when servo rotates and pulls the wire.
 Better to connect Trig and Echo pins directly to D7 and D8 pins.